yoganandu/software-engineering-technical-assessments-mp/election-ui-kotlin/README.md

 ## Assessment Process

-In the assessment process, after making changes in your github repository, we will ask you to share your working environment and talk through the following with us in a recorded video (shared via youtube link may be):
+In the assessment process, after making changes in your github repository, we will ask you to share your working environment and talk through the following with us in a recorded video (shared via youtube link (uploaded as 'PRIVATE and reachable only via link' may be):

 - What does this system do?
 What are its key features?
 - New Feature requests! - The election product team have some feature requests that we would like you to take a look at.
 They can be found in `Tasks.md`.